Professional Power

 In the 2015 Hong Kong local elections, Professional Power fielded nine candidates, with four getting elected.
 The group fielded seven candidates in the 2019 election, with three elected eventually.

 Political stance

-Professional Power has been widely considered as a moderate political organization, and has been competing directly with both pro-Beijing camp and the pro-democracy camp.
+Professional Power was widely considered as a centrist camp political organization, and has been competing directly with both pro-Beijing camp and the pro-democracy camp.

 And yet, in 2016 Hong Kong legislative election, it was reported that the Hong Kong Liaison Office has been trying to "allocate" the votes to Fong.

 In 2019 Hong Kong local elections, many candidates of the Professional Power were not challenged by any parties or independent politicians from the pro-Beijing camp.
 Prior to the polling day, there was a list widely circulated in LIHKG and Factcheck.io.
 The list claimed itself as a list of candidates endorsed by Hong Kong Federation of Trade Unions.
 The list has included six candidates from the Professional Power.